-When the US mission outgrew its space at Henrik Ibsens Gate, we worked closely with the Department of State and the City of Oslo Planning and Building Agency (OPBA) to realize an open, organic design sensitive to its Huseby Woods' site and neighbors.
-Balancing some of the world’s strictest energy and sustainability codes with the stringent security requirements of a modern US Embassy required cooperation, ingenuity and design diplomacy.
+When the US mission outgrew its space at Henrik Ibsens Gate, we worked closely with the Department of State and the City of Oslo Planning and Building Agency (OPBA) to develop a new open, organic design that would be reflective of the important diplomatic and historical ties between Norway and the United States.

 - 10 acres